 Roses are considered to be cooling and hydrating, and they offer their soothing energy to help with both irritated and dehydrated skin when made into a floral water.
 While you can buy rose floral water, you might want to try your hand at this homemade version.

-It works like this: the rose petals in the water are simmering in the pot.
+It works like this: The rose petals in the water are simmering in the pot.
 The rose water rises to the top of the pot (vaporization), where it meets the cold lid.
-Condensation forms on the lid and then drops back down into the bowl.
-The liquid collected in the bowl is the floral water.
+Condensation forms on the lid and then it drops back into the bowl.
+The liquid collected in the bowl is now floral water!

-To use as a gentle toner for the face, help soothe irritated skin (including acne and sunburn) or to help re-hydrate skin, simply spritz on face after a shower, or after being out in the garden/sun for too long, or as needed.
+To use as a gentle toner for the face, help soothe irritated skin (including acne and sunburn), or help rehydrate skin, simply spritz on face after a shower, after being out in the garden/sun for too long, or as needed.

 6. Ease Your Pain

-Since roses are well-known for their emollient and healing properties, they nourish all kinds of skin types, including those with rosacea and eczema.
-Roses are also great at soothing pain and easing taut nerves when made into a simple massage oil.
+Since roses are well-known for their emollient and healing properties, they nourish all kinds of skin types, including skin with rosacea and eczema.
+Roses are also great for soothing pain and easing taut nerves when made into a simple massage oil.

-To make your own Rosey Facial/Body/Massage Oil: Fill a mason jar with slightly packed fresh rose petals.
+Fill a mason jar with slightly packed fresh rose petals.
 Pour olive or sweet almond oil over the petals.
-Mix to coat the petals with the oil – a bamboo skewer makes a good stirring stick.
+Mix to coat the petals with the oil—a bamboo skewer makes a good stirring stick.
 After mixing, add more oil to the top of the jar.
 Place lid and screw cap on, let sit 6 weeks in the cupboard, then strain out the rose oil (yes, a nut milk bag or sieve will work).
 Store your oil in a dark amber bottle.

 7. Open the Love Center